Filip Sachpekidis

-Filip Filipos Lars Sachpekidis (born 3 July 1997) is a Swedish professional footballer who plays for Greek Super League club Levadiakos, as a right winger and centre forward.
+Filip Filipos Lars Sachpekidis (born 3 July 1997) is a Swedish professional footballer who plays for Superettan club Landskrona BoIS as a right winger and centre forward.

 Career

 He is the youngest goalscorer in the Allsvenskan history – on 3 August 2013 he scored a goal in a 1–0 win against Syrianska FC at the age of 16 years and 1 month.

 In January 2023 he signed for Greek club Levadiakos.
+He returned to Sweden and signed for Landskrona BoIS in March 2024.

 Personal life

 Sachpekidis is of Greek descent and is a PAOK fan.